vitaliy-ukiru/telebot-filter/README.md

 Let's go deep.

-## telefilter
+## dispatcher package

-> I like use alias "tf"

-This packages stores some entities that common for module.
-Like handler, filter..

-In the future I would like to make another variation of the dispatcher updates that will work completely independently of telebot.
+This package provides Dispatcher, Router and Builder types.
+They are responsible for routing new updates.

+### Dispatcher  & router
+The dispatcher execute chain of handling event.
+But for register handler uses Router.
+Dispatcher stores inside main router.
+And you can create children routers.
+With this you can inherit the middleware.

+Also, dispatcher can set middlewares to endpoint.
+We don't do this like in default telebot.

 ### Handler

 Handler object is checks and processing updates.

-Package provided builtin implementation - `telefilter.RawHandler`.
+Package provided builtin implementation - `dispatcher.RawHandler`.
-For filtering it uses slice of `telefilter.Filter`.
+For filtering it uses slice of `dispatcher.Filter`.
 All filters must return a positive result for further work.
 This behavior is not described explicitly anywhere, but is assumed.